the green fuse /Harris

 Sacred Ecology

 This paper was originally presented at Newcastle University conference, 'Paganism Today' in September 1994.
-It was published in 'Paganism Today' (Ed.
-Harvey and Hardman) pub.
-Harper Collins.
+It was published in 'Paganism Today' (ed.
+Harvey and Hardman), 1996, Harper Collins.

 Towards an Embodied Ecology